 - Shield unconnected wires using vinyl tape to avoid short circuit, also let the unconnected wires or terminals remain with the caps on ends.

 - Have the speaker wires connected properly to the terminals making sure they correspond?
 If you share the Negative wires or ground them to the metallic part of the vehicle the unit may be damaged or fail to function.

-- If the system is connected with two speakers, link the connectors either equally to the rear output terminals or both to the front output terminals, you have to be extra careful not to interchange rear and the front.
+- If the system is connected with two speakers, link the connectors either equal to the rear output terminals or both to the front output terminals, you have to be extra careful not to interchange rear and the front.
 For instance, if you link the +VE connector of the (left) speaker to a front output terminal, avoid connecting the –VE connector to a (rear) output terminal.

 - Once the unit is fully installed, check whether the brakes blinkers, lamp, wipers etc. on the vehicle are functioning properly.

 - When mounting unit to the car, avoid pressing hard on the panel surface.
 This is to prevent damage, scratches, or failure from happening.